ChesterJFGould/BML/README.md

 `name-last (make-name "Brian" "Kernighan")` -> `(name-last (make-name "Brian" "Kernighan"))`

 ## Top Level Expressions
-If we want to run multiply separate expressions at the top level of our file we can do so by separating them with a semicolon.
+If we want to run multiple separate expressions at the top level of our file we can do so by separating them with a semicolon.

         1 + 1
         ; sqr 3